SmartDataProjects/dynamo-docs/typical_operations.rst

 Policy Building Blocks
 ......................

-Policies are statements based on operators, regular expression matching and basic building blocks.
+Policies are statements based on operators, regular expression matching and the basic Dynamo building blocks.
 Building blocks are:
+ 1. Partition
- 1. sites
+ 2. sites
- 2. replica
+ 3. replica
- 3. blockreplica
+ 4. blockreplica
- 4. dataset
+ 5. dataset

-Their detailed description is given in `here <https://github.com/SmartDataProjects/dynamo/blob/master/lib/policy/variables.py>`_
+Their detailed description is given in `here <https://github.com/SmartDataProjects/dynamo/blob/master/lib/policy/variables.py>`_.

 Setting Up a Basic Policy
 .........................

+A basic policy always starts with setting up a Partition.

+ Partition MyCache

+Define a number of storage sites this partition has access to.

+ On site.name in [ T2_US_MIT T3_US_MIT ]

+Set the high and low watermakr to define the deletions.

+ When site occupancy > 0.9
+ Until site.occupancy < 0.85

 Managing Quotas
 ...............